yfujiki/MyPhotoFilter/README.md

 * Receive image from Photos app

 #### Step 4
-* Edit image on extension using CoreImage filter
+* Edit image on extension using CoreImage filter (This step is totally not relevant with extension itself, so you can skip if you want)

 #### Step 5
 * Pass the image back to Host app